Acoustic syndromic surveillance may be the best way to stop the spread of infectious illnesses.

 Health practitioners monitoring the data would take note of the abnormal trends in district one.
 Next, they might dispatch a team to investigate.

-As you can see from the example above, tracking the average number of daily coughs may be useful for syndromic surveillance at a population level.
+Hopefully, the example above illustrates how tracking average daily coughs may enable syndromic surveillance at a population level.
 However, it’s just the beginning.

 A comprehensive acoustic surveillance system would both monitor coughs and learn from them.
 The same data that triggers the anomaly alert would also form part of a feedback loop.
 With time, the simple alert system could take into account factors such as the distribution of coughs throughout the day.